jensalindgren/blog/README.md

   - Delete comment works as the delete post page.
 It contains a form to delete a comment.
 Gives you a options if you want delete your own comment.
 The delete comment page also contains a cancel button.
 The cancel button will take you back to the home page.

 - Login
   - Login is a page that contains a form to login to the site.
 The form contains a username field and a password field.
 The login page also contains a cancel button.

+- Register
+  - Register is a page that contains a form to register an account.
+The form contains a username field, email field, password field, and a confirm password field.
+The email field is optional.
+You must be registered to post and comment on the site.

+- Logout
+  - Is a button that will log you out of the site.
+It will ask you if you are sure the sign out.
+And redirect you to the home page.

+- A 404 page has been added to the site.
+If you try to access a page that does not exist.
+It will redirect you to the 404 page.
+And option to go back to the home page.

+- About Page
+  - The about page contains information about the site and the site owner and goals.

 ## Database Model